-40. (1) Subject to subsection (5), the MEC must determine the composition of the Provincial Coastal Committee, and in doing so must take account of the desirability of ensuring the representation on the Provincial Coastal Committee of organs of state and community groups or bodies which have a material and direct interest in the conservation and management of the coast or the use of coastal resources.
+40. (1) Subject to subsection (5), the MEC must determine the composition of the Provincial Coastal Committee, and in doing so must take account of the desirability of ensuring the representation on the Provincial Coastal Committee of organs of state and community groups or bodies which have a material and direct interest in the conservation and management of the coast or the use of coastal resources including representatives of government who play a significant role in undertaking or regulating activities that may have an adverse impact on the coastal environment.

-- (2) The MEC must- - (a) appoint persons to the Provincial Coastal Committee who by virtue of the office that they hold or their expertise are able to assist the Provincial Coastal Committee in fulfilling its functions; and - (b) when appointing persons in terms of paragraph (a), ensure that the Provincial 50 Coastal Committee includes- - (i) persons with expertise in fields relevant to coastal management; and - (ii) one or more members representing municipalities in the coastal zone.(3) The MEC may, on the basis of the criteria referred to in subsections (1) and (2), h
+(2) The MEC must-

+- (a) appoint persons to the Provincial Coastal Committee who by virtue of the 10 office that they hold or their expertise are able to assist the Provincial Coastal Committee in fulfilling its functions; and - (b) when appointing persons in terms of paragraph (a), ensure that the Provincial Coastal Committee includes- - (i) persons with expertise in fields relevant to coastal management; - 15